ux-fran/emilia-female-hero-sculpt-repository/README.md

   - Milestone breakdowns with links to specific tasks or achievements.
 - **Resources**:
   - Access any related files, references, or additional materials.

 ---

+### Credits
+- **Special Credit to Speedchar (Niko)**: The sculpting techniques and guidance from Speedchar (Niko) were invaluable to this project.
+Check out his amazing work at [Speedchar’s ArtStation](https://www.artstation.com/speedchar).
+- **Special Credit to Palamarchuk Mikhail** for the [reference image](https://www.artstation.com/artwork/OoYZXg).
+---

+### Final Notes
+The **Emilia Sculpt Project** provided a great opportunity to delve deep into character sculpting, focusing on facial expressions and hair sculpting.
+The project is now complete, and it was a rewarding learning process for character modeling and detailing in Blender.

+---